 - Type a city or locality, as appropriate, in the City/Locality field.

 - Type a state or province, as appropriate, in the Province/State field.

 - Type a country in the Country field.

 - To generate a Certificate Signing Request (CSR), click Generate CSR.
 If you choose this option, the certificate appears on the Certificate page labeled 'Pending.'
 When the certificate has been validated and returned by the Certificate Authority (CA), import the certificate.

 - The New SSL/TLS Certificate dialog box disappears.
 The certificate request is created with the settings you specified.
 The CSR dialog box appears, showing the certificate request.

 - Copy the contents of the CSR dialog box to a file, then click OK.

 - Submit this file to your Certificate Authority (CA).

 - Once the CA approves and sends the certificate back to you.

-- After you receive the certificate from the CA, import it as your Organization Certificate.
+- After you receive the certificate from the CA, import it as your SSL Certificate.